kowainik/stan/README.md

 ## Users

-Stan is known to be used in the following companies:
+Stan is known to be adopted by the following companies:

 * A major international bank
 * [ITProTV](https://www.itpro.tv/)